realpython/python-guide/docs/intro/learning.rst

 Numerical Methods in Engineering with Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Numerical Methods in Engineering with Python,written by Jaan Kiusalaas, attempts to
+Numerical Methods in Engineering with Python, written by Jaan Kiusalaas, attempts to
 emphasis on numerical methods and how to implement them in Python.

     `Numerical Methods in Engineering with Python <http://www.cambridge.org/us/academic/subjects/engineering/engineering-mathematics-and-programming/numerical-methods-engineering-python-2nd-edition>`_